-Deferred tax assets and liabilities are classified as non-current assets and liab b.
-Foreign currencies
+Deferred tax assets and liabilities are classified as non-current assets and liabilities respectively.

 The operating cycle is the time between the acquisition of assets for processing and their realization in cash and cash equivalents.
 The Company has identified twelve months as its operating cycle.